bioinformatics-core-shared-training/CrukCiScRnaSeqMatDev/README.md

 * 'CaronBourque2020': pediatric leukemia, with four sample types, including:
   * pediatric Bone Marrow Mononuclear Cells (PBMMCs)
   * three tumour types: ETV6-RUNX1, HHD, PRE-T and
-* 'HCA': adult BMMCs obtained from the Human Cell Atlas (HCA)
+* 'HCA': adult BMMCs (ABMMCs) obtained from the Human Cell Atlas (HCA)
   * (here downsampled from 25000 to 5000 cells per sample)

 ## Bookdown

-The various steps are bundled into a bookdown.
+The various analysis steps are bundled into a bookdown.

 Creating a bookdown can be done in two ways: